What method of contraception's best for me?

 Reliability: very high

-Pros: long-term birth control, suitable for women who can't tolerate oestrogen, works right at the scene of the action, efficacy not impaired by vomiting or diarrhoea
+Pros: long-term birth control, suitable for women who can’t tolerate oestrogen, works right at the scene of the action, no suppression of ovulation, the woman’s cycle is not disrupted, efficacy not impaired by vomiting, diarrhoea or medication

 Hormone injection